 How did I experience a transformation and return to making art?
-How did I become an #ArtaPHILLYist?
+How did I finally call myself an artist?
 What was it?

 A trip with my husband to Santa Fe, New Mexico in November 2015!
 The amazing art and artists of Santa Fe's boundless creative community was my wake up call to restart life as an oil painter.
 The pervasive presence of art in the community of Santa Fe is overwhelming.
 The mere number of art, galleries, and artists struck me like a bolt of lightening!
 I can do this!

 I am making art again!
-Since January 2016, I am working hard to bring visual stories about the people and places of Philadelphia to my fans and followers.
+Since January 2016, I am working hard to bring visual stories about people and places to my fans and followers.
+I create compositions of life.
 It’s not easy, it takes time and energy, but my work as an artist feeds my soul.
-You may think it's unusual, but my journey has led me to this genre I call #ArtaPHILLYism!
+My journey has led me to this genre I call figurative realism.

-I am proud that I continue to create a body of quality work, participate as a co-op member of the Manayunk-Roxborough Art Center, and continue to show my work at highly regarded art centers & galleries throughout the Philadelphia region.
+I am proud that I continue to create a body of quality work, participate as an active co-op member of the Manayunk-Roxborough Art Center, the Philadelphia Sketch Club and as a juried Professional Artist Member of the Mainline Art Center.
+I continue to show my work at highly regarded art centers & galleries throughout the Philadelphia region.

 Cover, "Philadelphia Stories," Winter 2018.

-The Winter edition of "Philadelphia Stories," in collaboration with the Free Library of Philly's "One Book, One Philadelphia" celebrates this year's selection, "Another Brooklyn" by Jacqueline Woodson.
+The Winter edition of "Philadelphia Stories," in collaboration with the Free Library of Philly's "One Book, One Philadelphia" celebrates the 2018 selection, "Another Brooklyn" by Jacqueline Woodson.
 "Philadelphia Stories" Winter Edition features "Another Brooklyn's" theme of how music is embedded into the stories of folk's daily lives.
 My painting, "Music in Rittenhouse Square," has been chosen as the Cover Image!